What's a War Rug?

 Below it, the Kabul airport is shown with a rising inferno as parts of the city were razed by the Taliban.

-Most infamously in the ensuing chaos, people attempted to escape Kabul by hiding in the landing gear as the planes took off on the mobbed runways.
+In the ensuing chaos, people attempted to escape Kabul by hiding in the landing gear as the planes took off on the mobbed runways.

-This rug depicts the haunting videos seen around the world of the landing-gear stowaways failing to hang on during takeoff.
+This rug depicts the haunting viral videos seen around the world of the landing-gear stowaways failing to hang on during takeoff.

 Red Tanks